 The top quark, in its many combinations

 The high proton–proton collision energy and rate of the Large Hadron Collider (LHC) makes it possible to produce the heaviest elementary particles, such as the top quark — which is about 175 times heavier than a proton — in many different combinations.
 The production of a single top quark through the weak interaction was observed already in the second year of LHC data-taking.
 A few years later, the production of a W boson in association with a top quark (tW) was observed.
-The next in line, the production of a Z boson in association with a top quark (tZ), is much harder to observe as its production rate is about one tenth that of tW.
+The next in line, the production of a Z boson in association with a top quark (tZ), is much harder to observe as its production rate is about one hundredth that of tW.

 Because this process is so rare, separating it from other sources (background events) is very hard.
 Finding the most promising event topology, that is which decays of the top quark and Z boson to consider, for the search is a challenge in itself.
 We first considered events with one, two or three leptons before deciding that the three-lepton topology was the most promising for a first observation.